bashrc2/AberMUSH/README.md

 ### Stateful NPC Conversations

 It may be useful for an NPC to keep track of the state of your conversation and it's possible to do this via state variables.
-There is only one conversation state variable per NPC and it can be named anything you like.
+There is only one conversation state variable per NPC/player combination and it can be named anything you like.
 For example:

 ``` bash
 "conv" : [